top of page

 • Precision Required: Cutting into your van requires extreme precision.
 A mistake can lead to leaks, structural damage, or rattling windows.

 • Risk of Leaks: Incorrect sealing or bonding can lead to water leaks, which can cause rust and interior damage.
-Proper use of butyl tape and Sikaflex sealant is critical.
+Proper application of window adhesive and silicone sealant is critical.

 Professional Installation